 KINE 334.
 Test and Measurement in Kinesiology.
 3 Hours.

 This course is designed to provide students with the basic concepts in statistics, measurement, and evaluation in the physical education and exercise sciences.
 The course incorporates the application and interpretation of descriptive and inferential statistics for quantitative research, school grading, and children's fitness evaluation.
 Students will utilize computer based statistical programs for statistics analysis.
 In addition, knowledge of general considerations for test selection, construction, and evaluation will also be covered.
 The course will engage students through lecture and laboratory experiences.
-Prerequisite: MATH 1314 and Junior standing.
+Prerequisite: Junior standing.

 KINE 343.
 Exercise Physiology.
 4 Hours.

 This course studies physiological responses and adaptations to acute and chronic bouts of exercise with an emphasis on training techniques and enhanced physical performance.
 Topics include aerobic and anaerobic energy sources for muscular activity, physiology of muscle contraction, strength, and flexibility.
 The role of nervous system control of muscular activity will be explored along with pulmonary and circulatory physiology, gas exchange and transport, body composition, and weight control, as well as pediatric exercise physiology.
 Physiological effects of various physical activites on the human body will also be addressed.
 The course will engage students through lecture, laboratory experiences, and problem-based learning activities.
 Prerequisite: BIOL 2401 and Junior standing.